GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 I'm not suggesting there's anything wrong with people making a living out of plain language: quite the contrary.
 Indeed, my plain language activities have been feeding my family these last 10 years.
 I'm not alone:

-- there are people teaching plain-language legal writing in law schools;
+- there are people teaching plain language legal writing in law schools;
 - there are people rewriting documents for paying clients; and
 - there are people working in, or as consultants to, law firms, businesses, and government bodies to help those organizations develop plain language precedents, documents, and skills, and to develop cultures that value and deliver clear communication.
 (3)